 Nancy’s many interests include spending time with her family, a love of the ocean, gardening, hiking, singing and movement.
 She is so happy to bring her passions and love of Waldorf Education to Shepherd Valley .

-Adrienne Chapman, Third Grade Teacher
+Adrienne Chapman, Fifth Grade Teacher